Are Papillons Good with Kids? Family Guide

 Papillons are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 5-10 lbs and lifespan of 14-16 yrs, the Papillon requires thoughtful care tailored to their specific breed characteristics.
+Papillon adults typically weigh 5-10 lbs and live 14-16 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 Originally bred as a devoted companion animal, the Papillon brings centuries of selective breeding into the modern home.

 Age-Appropriate Interactions